Five children aged two to eight found dead in Alabama

 Jones had joint custody of the children with his ex-wife and was their primary legal custodian, the Lexington County Sheriff’s Office said.

-He confessed to the killings to authorities in Smith County, Mississippi, after he was pulled over on Saturday at a driver’s license checkpoint and arrested on charges of drunken driving and possession of a controlled substance, Crumpton said.
+He confessed to the killings to authorities in Smith County, Mississippi, after he was pulled over on Saturday at a driver’s license checkpoint and arrested on charges of driving under the influence and possession of a controlled substance, Crumpton said.

+Upon searching his Cadillac Escalade, authorities found what appeared to be chemicals used to make crystal methamphetamine, as well as the presence of what appeared to be bleach, hydrochloric acid, blood and possible bodily fluids, the Smith County Sheriff’s Office said.

 The children were found in a rural area in southwestern Alabama, about 50 miles southwest of Montgomery, Crumpton said.